Editor’s note: This is a review of a personal experience from 2015. Your experience may differ as every year is slightly different.

-I attended this egg hunt last year with my son who was one at the time.
-We got there a half an hour early and had no trouble finding places to park.
+I attended this egg hunt last year with my son, who was one at the time.
+We got there half an hour early and had no trouble finding places to park.
 The field was right next to the parking lot, so we didn’t have to walk far either.
 We were one of the first people there, so my son just ran around the field by himself for a bit before other kids started showing up, which wasn’t bad.

 The park district employees drew the line at the bottom of the field and told people they had to stay behind it.
-Anytime anyone would step on it they would ask them to get behind the line even before the egg hunt started.
+Anytime anyone would step on it, they would ask them to get behind the line even before the egg hunt started.

 When it was time for the egg hunt to begin, the Park District explained all of the rules.
 It was kind of hard to hear because their megaphone was scratchy.
 But I assume they were all general egg hunt rules.
 They stress on their website that the egg hunt is just for the kids and not the parents.
-In fact, they say for the age groups over age three the parents aren’t even allowed on the field during the egg hunt, which is something to note if you have a shy child.
+In fact, they say for the age groups over age three; the parents aren’t even allowed on the field during the egg hunt, which is something to note if you have a shy child.
 The egg hunt took all of five minutes.
-I heard a lot of people who didn’t even have younger kids send their older kids on the field to get eggs which I thought was unfair.
-The big kids took over the egg hunt that we were at, and I was disappointed in the parents for encouraging it.
-My strategy was to pick an area of the field with only a few people and to stand in one place to have my son pick up the eggs.
+I heard many people who didn’t even have younger kids send their older kids on the field to get eggs which I thought was unfair.
+The big kids took over the egg hunt we were at, and I was disappointed in the parents for encouraging it.
+My strategy was to pick an area of the field with only a few people and stand in one place to have my son pick up the eggs.
 They had a TON of eggs there.
-My son was able to get a decent amount (maybe like ten eggs) which is good for a public event.
+My son could get a decent amount (maybe like ten eggs) which is good for a public event.

-Annual Egg Hunt
+Wauconda Annual Egg Hunt

 13 April 9:30 – 11:00 a.m.